sissaschool/xmlschema/doc/api.rst

 Schema level API
 ----------------

-.. class:: XMLSchema(source, namespace=None, validation='strict', global_maps=None, converter=None)
+.. class:: XMLSchema(source, namespace=None, validation='strict', global_maps=None, \
+           converter=None, build=True)

-    The class for an XML Schema instance, created using :class:`XMLSchemaValidator`.
+    The class for an XML Schema instance.
     *source* can be an URI that reference to a resource or a file path or a file-like object or a string containing the schema. *namespace* is an optional argument that contains the URI of the namespace.
 When specified it must be equal to the *targetNamespace* declared in the schema. *validation* defines the XSD validation mode to use for build the schema, can be 'strict', 'lax' or 'skip'.
-    *global_maps* is an optional argument containing an :class:`XsdGlobal` instance, a mediator object for sharing declaration data between dependents schema instances. *converter* is an optional argument that can be an :class:`XMLSchemaConverter` subclass or instance, used for defining the default XML data converter for XML Schema instance.
+    *global_maps* is an optional argument containing an :class:`XsdGlobals` instance, a mediator object for sharing declaration data between dependents schema instances. *converter* is an optional argument that can be an :class:`XMLSchemaConverter` subclass or instance, used for defining the default XML data converter for XML Schema instance. *build* is a boolean value that defines whether build the schema maps.

     .. attribute::root